 The Hussite delegates and representatives of the Catholic Church.
-Who feared that, in the absence of a peace agreement, similar movements would break out in other kingdoms.
+Who feared that similar movements would break out in other kingdoms in the absence of a peace agreement.

 - He was influenced by the works of Oxford theology professor John Wycliff, who was critical of the clergy in England, urging them to renounce worldly wealth and political power for a modest and moral life.

-- Hus criticized the greed and debauched life of the clergy, worldly property, and wealth of the Church.
-He fought tirelessly and fervently for the reformation of the Church, campaigned for freedom of thought and the introduction of the Czech language in church services, recognizing only the Bible as the supreme authority in the Christian faith.
+- Hus criticized the greed and passionate life of the clergy, worldly property, and wealth of the Church.
+He fought tirelessly and fervently for the reformation of the Church, campaigned for freedom of thought and the introduction of the Czech language in church services, and recognized only the Bible as the supreme authority in the Christian faith.

-- Viewed generally, Hus’s teaching encompassed the demands of both the plebs and the peasants.
-In Hus’s time, there were also preachers in Prague who directly expressed the interests of the common people.
+- Viewed generally, Hus’s teaching encompassed the demands of the plebs and the peasants.
+In Hus’s time, there were also preachers in Prague who directly expressed the interests of the ordinary people.
 Anonymous preachers from heretical popular sects also made continuous revolutionary propaganda.

-On 6 July 1415, Jan Hus was burnt at the stake in Konstanz together with his manuscripts.
-He ashes were scattered in the Rhine.
+On 6 July 1415, Jan Hus was burnt for taking scripts at stake in Konstanz.
+His ashes were scattered in the Rhine.
 Today, a gravestone commemorates the execution site.
-In his farewell letter to friends, he also wrote: “I am glad that they still had to read my books.
+He also wrote in his farewell letter to friends: “I am glad that they still had to read my books.
 And that, in the hope of finding something unclean, they read them more diligently than the Holy Scriptures.”